 Complaints made in writing

-Complaints made in writing (letter, fax, or e-mail), should be addressed to the Complaints Administrator who will acknowledge receipt within 2 working days and will log the correspondence as a formal complaint.
+All complaints should be addressed to the Complaints Administrator firstname.lastname@example.org who will acknowledge receipt within 2 working days and will log the correspondence as a formal complaint.

-Stage 1: The Complaints Administrator will pass the complaint to the Director of Operations who will decide on the most appropriate member of staff to issue a formal reply.
-This reply will be authorised by the officer’s line manager and will be issued within 7 working days of receipt of the complaint from the Complaints Administrator.
+Stage 1: The Complaints Administrator will pass the complaint to the Director of Operations, and a formal reply will be issued within 7 working days of receipt of the complaint from the Complaints Administrator.

-Stage 2: If you are dissatisfied with the outcome of Stage 1 you may ask the Complaints Administrator, in writing, for the Chief Executive to review this response.
+Stage 2: If you are dissatisfied with the outcome of Stage 1, you may ask the Complaints Administrator, in writing, for the Chief Executive to review the response.
 Your request will be acknowledged within 2 working days and you will receive a response from the Chief Executive within 10 working days.

 (B) If the complaint is about a third party organisation/individual funded by the Arts Council